What Does It Mean to Be SCORM Compliant? (2023)

 Achieving SCORM compliance is often viewed as a technical hurdle, especially for enterprise-level L&D leaders.
 But this isn’t just an IT issue taking time away from more strategic thinking about how to make programs more effective.
 There are real business benefits to working with SCORM-compliant eLearning tools.

-Corporate eLearning is a $64.4 billion business, and it continues to grow each year.
+Corporate training is a $64.4 billion business, and it continues to grow each year.
 Whether you’re creating more content or adding a tool for designing courses, it’s easy for new investments to create complexity across your LMS, knowledge base, and local storage.
 This is why SCORM compliance matters.

 SCORM provides a framework for designing and building eLearning content with a wide variety of content authoring tools, and to access them all from one central system.

 Interoperability is a fancy word for integration.
-This allows for data to be transfered between systems and authoring tools from different vendors without additional coding.
+This allows for data to be transferred between systems and authoring tools from different vendors without additional coding.

 With SCORM-compliant learning content, you can upgrade systems, processes, and tools without having to worry about reconfiguring or redesigning your eLearning content.

 With SCORM-compliant systems and content, you don’t have to worry about the vendor lock-in challenges that often plague legacy systems.
 If you choose to migrate systems as your L&D needs evolve, SCORM compliance ensures that you’re able to safely transfer training material to new LMSs without sinking hours into recreating content.